Caltech-OCTO/Subzero.jl/documentation.md

 ```
 Note that you only need to provide values to the fields that you wish to change from the defaults.

-If you do want to turn fractures on, you will need to create a criteria that is not the NoFracture() criteria.
-Right now, there is only one other fracture criteria, which is Hibler's elliptical yield curve.
+If you do want to turn fractures on, you will need to create a criteria that is not the `NoFracture()` criteria.
+Right now, there is are two other fracture criteria.

+One is Hibler's elliptical yield curve.
 To learn more about this criteria, see the 1979 paper "A Dynamic Thermodynamic Sea Ice Model."
 This criteria uses the mean floe height and take in two parameters, `pstar` and `c`, which can be tuned to get the fracture behavior that you want.
+The `HilberYieldCurve` object then has both of these parameters as fields as well as the `vertices` of the yield curve.
 A simple way to create this criteria is as follows:
 ```julia
 pstar = 2.25e5
 c = 20.0
 criteria = HiblerYieldCurve(FT, floe_arr, pstar, c)
 ```

+The other is Mohr's Cone yield curve.
+To learn more about this critera, see the 2009 paper "Coulombic faulting from the grain scale to the geophysical scale: lessons from ice."
+This criteria takes in three parameters that define the shape of the cone.
+They are as follows:
+- q: based on the coefficient of internal friction (µi) by (μi^2 + 1)^(1/2) + μi^2
+- σc: uniaxial compressive strength
+- σ11: negative of the x-coordinate of one vertex of cone (triangle in 2D) and negative of the y-coordinate of adjacend vertex in principal stress space

+Note that the yield curve does not depend on the floe field.
+The `MohrsCone` object then has a `vertices` field that holds the coordiantes of the cone in principle stress space.

 #### Simplification Settings
 `SimplificationSettings` changes Subzero's floe simplification.
 The availible settings are:
 - smooth_vertices_on, which turns on and off the process of smoothing floe vertices to decrease the total number of vertices
 - max_vertices, the total number of verticies a floe can have before smoothing
 - Δt_smooth, which sets the number of timesteps between floe smoothing
-- tol, which is the tolerance
+- tol, which is the tolerance in Douglas–Peucker's polygon simplification algorithm in meters.

 Here is an example of creating your own simplification settings, using the default values:
 ```julia